Death and funeral of Anne of Denmark: At Somerset House or Denmark House

-Anne's body was sealed in a lead coffin by Abraham Green, the sergeant plumber, and on 9 March taken by barge to Somerset House, sometimes called "Denmark House", where she lay in state attended by her ladies in waiting.
+Anne's body was embalmed by the apothecary Lewis Lemire and sealed in a lead coffin by Abraham Green, the sergeant plumber, and on 9 March taken by barge to Somerset House, sometimes called "Denmark House", where she lay in state attended by her ladies in waiting.
+The queen's lodgings were draped with black cloth and her bedchamber with black velvet.
 A tournament or tilt on 24 March to mark the anniversary of the accession of James VI and I was cancelled.

 Lady Anne Clifford sat by the queen's body on 19 April, and afterwards took her cousin on a tour of the palace.
 She watched the body all through the night of 23 April, with Lady Elizabeth Gorges and others.

-A large of number of heraldic pennants and banners were made by the workshop of the painter John de Critz.
+A large of number of heraldic pennants and banners were made by the workshop of the painter John de Critz for use at Denmark House and at the Abbey.
 The display included the arms of the House of Oldenburg and her wider family connections.
+There had been a similar display celebrating her ancestry and lineage outside St Giles at her Scottish coronation in May 1590.

 Funeral

 King James ordered the funeral should be "most honourably solemnized and in such manner in all things as was Queen Elizabeth's late Queen of England".
 The cost of the funeral has been estimated at £30,000.
 The expenses were managed by Lionel Cranfield, and the costs of black mourning cloth seem to have been the cause of the delay, until 13 May.

 Maximilian Colt made a life-like effigy of the queen for use at Denmark House and during the service in Westminster Abbey.
 The naturalistic effigy, called a "representation" was clothed in crimson robes and a crimson velvet gown, and a "pair of bodies" or stays.
+The crown and a sceptre for the effigy were probably painted and gilded by John de Critz.
+Dorothy Speckard dressed the effigy's head with a veil edged with lace.
+The costume of this "representation" was perfumed by Mary Cob with musk, civet, and ambergris.

-The catafalque or hearse used in the funeral in the Abbey, was also designed by Colt.
-This was destroyed during the civil war.
+The "hearse", the catafalque, used in the funeral in the Abbey, was also designed by Colt.
+This was destroyed during the English Civil War.
 Inigo Jones had provided an alternative design with more complex sculptural symbolism than Colt's.
+Benjamin Henshawe, a silkman, provided gold fringes and trimmings for the velvet cushion on the hearse, on which the effigy was placed.

 During the planning of the funeral, the Scottish courtier Margaret Howard, Countess of Nottingham was considered as the chief mourner, but other aristocrats including Alethea Howard, Countess of Arundel and Dorothy Percy, Countess of Northumberland refused to give her precedence.
 One solution suggested was to make Helena, Marchioness of Northampton the chief mourner.
 The Earl of Nottingham had been Admiral, the highest rank in the nobility, and there was now talk of making him "Constable of England".
+The Countess of Arundel was appointed as Chief Mourner.